Wondering about black gold jewelry?

 - Store your black gold jewelry in a separate encasement to prevent damage from other jewelry items

 To remove body oils or other solutions, use a damp cotton ball, or a jewelry cloth once you feel your jewelry was exposed.
-If your piece of jewelry feels sticky, try to clean with warm soapy water.
+If your piece of black jewelry feels sticky, try to clean with warm soapy water.
 Just mix one cup of warm water and two drops of dishwashing liquid.
-Place your jewelry into the bowl and soak for about 10 minutes and clean dry piece by piece.
+Place your black jewelry into the bowl and soak for about 10 minutes and clean dry piece by piece.

 Remember, you can only clean black gold jewelry that doesn’t have embellishments like pearl and other gemstones.
 If your jewelry has center stones, use a cotton ball soaked in the liquid and rub gently as you wipe it clean.

 For any jewelry design that is carved or engraved (e.g gold engagement rings ), never use sharp objects to remove soil or other dirt.
 Just use a smaller cotton swab to do away with the dirt.
 Sharp objects can potentially damage the outer black rhodium layer.